 American football is undoubtedly the most popular sport in the US, with millions of Americans converging to watch the NFL Super Bowl annually.
 Besides the massive fan base in its country of origin, it also has millions of fans worldwide.

 Despite its global appeal, many people still find American football quite confusing.
 This could be because the game looks quite different from other popular sports such as soccer, basketball, and hockey.
-That is especially the case for international fans and beginners, as they might find the game’s rules quite complex.
+That is especially the case for international fans and beginners, as they might find the game’s rules quite complex including the meaning of sacked.

 Because of its popularity, the NFL, the pro league, is one of the most contested leagues, with avid pundits placing millions of dollars worth of bets by taking advantage of promotions like the Everyday casino welcome bonus.
 If you’re one of those who findS American football confusing, this article is for you.
 Here is a breakdown of the NFL matches.